 - Dining room tables are pre-set with the appropriate number of seats.
 Adding chairs and/or moving tables is not possible due to health department measures.

 - Plates and cups are not re-usable.
-You must use clean plates and cups for every visit to the service lines.
+You must use clean plates/to-go boxes and cups for every visit to the service lines.

 - Clean up after yourself.
 All solid trash must be thrown away in the trash receptacles located in the tray return area.